bboy77/Templates/README.md

 * [Solution Templates](/SolutionTemplates)

 # Featured Template
+## Testers needed and any input would be greatly appreciated.
 Contains Razor Pages with CRUD operations for the initial database table created.<br/>
 Contains custom css styling, js and html.